 The beach is only a stone's throw away from our Main Reception, and runs parallel to the main road.
 There are several beach footpaths including one opposite Sunnyside so it is a short walk wherever you stay.
 Please see our Park Map for a more detailed location.

-Yes, the beaches of Brean and Berrow welcome well behaved dogs all year round.
-All fouling must be immediately removed and put in the bins provided.
+Yes, the beaches of Brean and Berrow welcome well-behaved dogs all year round.